Beginner

 • KAST relies mostly on fixed bank and withdrawal fees, whereas EtherFi applies percentage-based pricing across funding and off-ramps.

-• The choice comes down to spending style: debit-like simplicity with KAST or DeFi-native control and wETH rewards with EtherFi.
+• The choice comes down to spending style: simplicity with KAST or DeFi-native control and wETH rewards with EtherFi.

 You want to start using a crypto card, but you don’t know which one fits your spending habits better?